e-picas/dev-tools/README.md

 -   a global configuration variable is named like `DEFAULT_VARIABLE`
 -   an action specific configuration variable is named like `DEFAULT_ACTIONNAME_VARIABLE`

-This package is based on the [Bash Library](https://github.com/atelierspierrot/bash-library) which is embedded by default in `bash-library/`.
+This package is based on the [Piwi Bash Library](https://github.com/atelierspierrot/piwi-bash-library) which is embedded by default in `piwi-bash-library/`.
 You can over-write the library loaded (and skip the embedded version) re-defining the `DEFAULT_BASHLIBRARY_PATH` of the configuration file.